High School Sports Injuries

 Proving a Civil Rights Violation to Recover

 Who pays for these injuries what do they pay for?
-In the past some students sued the schools in Federal Court based on the theory that the school district, acting through a coach, trainer, or some other school employee, violated their civil rights.
+In the past, some students sued the schools in Federal Court based on the theory that the school district, acting through a coach, trainer, or some other school employee, violated their civil rights.
 The standard is high; there has to be evidence that the school official acted with deliberate indifference to the student’s rights.
 Factually, there has to be evidence that the student alerted the school official.
-Telling other team mates is not enough.
+Telling other teammates is not enough.
 They have to tell their coach or trainer.
-If they still make them or try to convince them to play, only then can the minimum amount of evidence exist for the case to proceed.
+If they still make them or try to convince them to play, only then can the minimum amount of evidence exist for the case to move forward.

 Assumption of the Risk